Simon Cox (footballer, born 1987)

-Simon Richard Cox (born 28 April 1987) is a former professional football player and Republic of Ireland international, who played as a striker.
+Simon Richard Cox (born 28 April 1987) is a retired professional football player and Republic of Ireland international, who played as a striker.

 Cox began his career at Reading.
 He has also played for Brentford, Northampton Town, Swindon Town, West Bromwich Albion, Nottingham Forest and Bristol City.
 He then returned to Reading for two seasons before his transfer to Southend United on a two-year deal in July 2016.
 In 2020, Cox joined Western Sydney Wanderers before announcing his retirement in October 2021.

 Club career

 Early years

 Born in the Reading suburb of Tilehurst, he attended Downsway Primary School and Denefield School.
 Cox joined his home town club, Reading, at the age of nine.

 Reading

 Cox made his first team debut for Reading on 20 September 2005 in their League Cup victory away at Luton Town, and accepted a professional contract with Reading on 18 November 2005.

 On 11 September 2006, Cox went on loan to Brentford.
 He made five appearances there, including four in League One, before the loan was cut short due to a broken leg suffered against Millwall on 26 September 2006.
-Cox resumed his loan with Brentford on 22 November 2006 following his recovery from the broken leg, and returned to Reading on 8 January 2007.
+He resumed his loan with Brentford on 22 November 2006 following his recovery from the broken leg, and returned to Reading on 8 January 2007.

 His third loan period of the 2006–07 season started on 22 March 2007.
 This time he joined fellow Reading loanee Alex Pearce at Northampton Town for a month, which was later extended until the end of the season.

 On 4 July 2007, Cox signed a new one-year contract to keep him at Reading for the 2007–08 season.
-On 16 July 2007 Cox scored the only goal of a Peace Cup game against five-time French Champions Olympique Lyonnais.
+On 16 July 2007, he scored the only goal of a Peace Cup game against five-time French Champions Olympique Lyonnais.

 Cox joined Swindon Town in a six-month loan deal on 31 August 2007.
 On his return from loan he played in the FA Cup fourth round replay against Tottenham Hotspur on 15 January 2008 at the Madejski Stadium, with the new England manager Fabio Capello in the stands.
 Cox came on to play right wing in the second half.